unofficial-sendoh/other_template/_posts/2018-5-2-Briefly-Machine-Learning.md

 - Email spam filtering
 - Financial Modeling

 However this’s actually a vast topic and lots of things have to cover.
-To get more of this, i’d like to suggest you a few blogs followings -
+To get more of this, a few blogs followings are worth to follow –

 - [AI](https://www.artificial-intelligence.blog/news/)
 - [Open AI](https://openai.com/)